Names of the days of the week: Days numbered from Monday

+A number of Bantu languages have days numbered from Monday as an influence from Western missionaries.
+They brought along with them working days, e.g. in Setswana: Labobedi (the second working day – Tuesday), Laboraro (the third working day), Labone (the fourth working day), Labotlhano (the fifth working day).
+Sunday became known as the day of going to church when the iron (tshipi) bell rings, thus Latshipi.

 In Standard Chinese, the week is referred to as the "Stellar Period" (星期 (Xīngqī)) or "Cycle" (Zhōu (周, 週)).

 The modern Chinese names for the days of the week are based on a simple numerical sequence.
 The word for "week" is followed by a number indicating the day: "Monday" is literally the "Stellar Period One"/"Cycle One", that is, the "First day of the Stellar Period/Cycle", etc. The exception is Sunday, where 日 (rì), "day" or "Sun", is used instead of a number.
 A slightly informal and colloquial variant to 日 is 天 (tiān) "day", "sky" or "heaven".
+However, the term 週天 is rarely used compared to 星期天.

 Accordingly, the notational abbreviation of the days of the week uses the numbers, for example, 一 for "M" or "Mon(.)", "Monday".
-Note that the abbreviation of Sunday uses exclusively 日 and not 天.
+The abbreviation of Sunday uses exclusively 日 and not 天.
 Attempted usage of 天 as such will not be understood.

-Colloquially, the week is also known as the "Prayer" (Lǐbài (礼拜, 禮拜)), with the names of the days of the week formed accordingly.
+Colloquially, the week is also known as the "Worship" (Lǐbài (礼拜, 禮拜)), with the names of the days of the week formed accordingly.
+This is also dominant in certain regional varieties of Chinese.

 The following is a table of the Mandarin names of the days of the weeks.
 Note that standard Taiwan Mandarin pronounces 期 as qí, so 星期 is instead xīngqí.
 While all varieties of Mandarin may pronounce 星期 as xīngqi and 禮拜/礼拜 as lǐbai, the second syllable with the neutral tone, this is not reflected in the table either for legibility.

 Several Sinitic languages refer to Saturday as 週末 "end of the week" and Sunday as 禮拜.
 Examples include Shenyang Mandarin, Hanyuan Sichuanese Mandarin, Taishanese, Yudu Hakka, Teochew, Ningbonese, and Loudi Old Xiang.
 Some Hakka varieties in Taiwan still use the traditional Luminaries.